-Cropping photos
+Cropping video

-Cropping a photo or video can help you remove black bars, cut away the edges, or permanently zoom in onto an object inside the frame.
+Cropping a video can help you remove black bars, cut away the edges of the video, or permanently zoom in onto an object inside the frame.

 Step 1: On the Timeline, select the clip you want to crop.